-&lt;sup>50 See the CAISO Strategic Plan 2022-26, at 9, available here.
+&lt;sup>71 See the CAISO Strategic Plan 2022-26, at 9, available here.

-&lt;sup>51 Bylaws, Article II, Section 1.
+&lt;sup>72 Bylaws, Article II, Section 1.
 We understand that this corporate purpose is outside the GRC's scope.
-Moreover, it is linked to both the California statutes and the corporation's federal tax-exempt status, and thus would be difficult to change.
+Moreover, it is linked to both the California statutes and the corporation's federal taxexempt status, and thus would be difficult to change.

-B. Stakeholder Feedback
+B. Stakeholder Feedback on Straw Proposal

-The stakeholders located primarily outside of California express strong support for the proposal as an important way to enhance the confidence of regional stakeholders that their interests will be fully taken into account.
-This proposal is also supported by both the WEIM BOSR and the PIOs for largely the same reason.
-One of the supporters, the Public Generating Pool, further offers a one-word amendment, suggesting that we replace the word "consider" in the phrase "the Corporation will consider the interests of all stakeholders ...," with the word "balance."
+The stakeholders located primarily outside of California expressed strong support for the proposal as an important way to enhance the confidence of regional stakeholders that their interests will be fully taken into account.
+This proposal was also supported by both the WEIM BOSR and the Public Interest Organizations for largely the same reason.
+One of the supporters, the Public Generating Pool, further offered a one-word amendment, suggesting that we replace the word "consider" in the phrase "the Corporation will consider the interests of all stakeholders ...," with the word "balance."

 The California stakeholders had a broader range of responses on this topic.
 BANC and LADWP noted they "do not believe that CAISO discounts the interest of regional stakeholders," but support the proposal nevertheless.
 CPUC Energy Division staff and Cal Advocates asked for more time to study and discuss the changes.
 CPUC Energy Division staff observed that the CAISO has two distinct roles, first as the independent system operator and second as the balancing authority for much of California, the second of which requires specific attention on the needs of California.
-Six Cities state that they appreciate the importance of this issue to Western stakeholders and thus do not oppose it, subject to review of the final language and "the clear understanding that CAISO-entity interests are not to be considered subordinate to interests of stakeholders in other" balancing authority areas.
+Six Cities stated that they appreciate the importance of this issue to Western stakeholders and thus do not oppose it, subject to review of the final language and "the clear understanding that CAISO-entity interests are not to be considered subordinate to interests of stakeholders in other" balancing authority areas.

-C. GRC Recommendation
+C. GRC Recommendation in the Revised Proposal

-We continue to recommend this change to the CAISO's corporate governance documents, subject to a slight refinement prompted by one of the comments.
-After considering the amendment proposed by the Public Generating Pool, we have come to believe that our intent would be expressed more clearly by using the word "weigh" in place of "consider" in the draft bylaw provision.
+We continued to recommend this change to the CAISO's corporate governance documents, subject to a slight refinement prompted by one of the comments.
+After considering the amendment proposed by the Public Generating Pool, we came to believe that our intent would be expressed more clearly by using the word "weigh" in place of "consider" in the draft bylaw provision.
 An obligation to "consider" the interests of stakeholders could be misunderstood to require only an acknowledgement of those interests, which could then be ignored.
-We mean to say CAISO should be striving to achieve results in the interests of the entire footprint, as best it can.
-The Public Generating Pool's proposed term "balance" is close to what we are seeking, but on reflection we think "weigh" is more precise.
+We meant to say CAISO should be striving to achieve results in the interests of the entire footprint, as best it can.
+The Public Generating Pool's proposed term "balance" was close to what we were seeking, but on reflection we concluded that "weigh" would be more precise.

-As noted in the Straw Proposal, the overriding goal of the proposal is to "expressly contradict any concern that the company will pursue the benefit of California load exclusively."
-We want to concretely negate a misconception about the CAISO's existing legal obligations, as opposed to prescribe a new obligation.
-We are not attempting to alter the CAISO's obligations to its
+As noted in the Straw Proposal, the overriding goal of the proposal was to "expressly contradict any concern that the company will pursue the benefit of California load exclusively."
+We wanted to concretely negate a misconception about the CAISO's existing legal obligations, as opposed to prescribe a new obligation.
+We were not attempting to alter the CAISO's obligations to its